makerdao/mips/MIPX/mipX.md

 * **Type:** Binary poll (yes/no/abstain)

 Ratification Polls under the monthly governance cycle must contain:
-* Links to a *specific version* of a single proposal or set of related propopsals (MIP Set) within the official MIPs github.
+* Links to a *specific version* of a single proposal or set of related proposals (MIP Set) within the official MIPs GitHub.
 * The Sentence and Paragraph summaries of each included proposal.

 In order for a Ratification Poll to conclude successfully and the contained proposal(s) move to Accepted status, each of the following conditions must be true: